writethedocs/www/docs/conf/portland/2018/sponsors/prospectus.rst

 Run of Show
 ===========

-Here is the Run of Show for the Portland Conference:

-A quick overview of the spaces and times:
+A quick overview of the spaces:

-* The main ballroom is where talks and most sponsorship activity happens.
+* The *main ballroom* is where talks and most sponsorship activity happens.
 We will have booths & swag tables set up at the back of the main ballroom.
-Here is a picture to understand better: https://www.flickr.com/photos/writethedocs/34495135662
+Here is a `picture from last year <https://www.flickr.com/photos/writethedocs/34495135662>`_
-* Lola's Room is our second room, downstairs from the main ballroom.
+* *Lola's Room* is downstairs from the main ballroom.
 This is where the Unconference & Job Fair will happen.
-Here is a picture from last year: https://www.flickr.com/photos/writethedocs/34536045142/in/album-72157683817839465/
-* Writing Day will be on Sunday
+Another `picture from last year   <https://www.flickr.com/photos/writethedocs/34536045142/in/album-72157683817839465/>`_.

+An overview of the conference schedule:

+* The Writing Day is on Sunday, in the main ballroom.
+You are welcome to run a documentation sprint here if your documentation is open source.
-* The main conference & sponsorship days at Monday & Tuesday.
+* The main conference & sponsorship days are on Monday & Tuesday in the main ballroom.
+* The Job Fair happens Tuesday morning, in Lola's Room.

 How do I get the most out of my sponsorship?
 --------------------------------------------